codermahidul/wp-dummy-post/README.md

 9. Depending on the size of your file and the amount of data being imported, the process may take some time.
 WordPress will display a progress indicator or a success message when the import is complete.
 10. After the import is finished, you can review the imported content in your WordPress dashboard and make any necessary adjustments or modifications.

+### Customization

+<p> Feel free to customize the dummy posts to meet your specific needs.
+You can modify the HTML content, change the featured images, and update the metadata values in the post-x-metadata.json files.
+This flexibility allows you to create a variety of scenarios and test different aspects of your WordPress theme or plugin. </p>

+### License

+This repository is licensed under the MIT License.
+Feel free to use, modify, and distribute the dummy posts as needed.

+### Credits
+The dummy posts in this repository were created by [Mahidul Isalm] (https://www.codermahidul.com) If you have any questions or feedback, please open an issue in this repository.

+Happy coding!